gdnmobilelab/SWWebView/README.md

 ## Running

-Right now the easiest way to take a look at the project running is to run the `SWWebView-JSTestSuite` target in the simulator, which is a very simple app that will create an SWWebView and point it at `localhost:4567`.
+Right now the easiest way to take a look at the project running is to open `SWWebView/SWWebView.xcworkspace` and run the `SWWebView-JSTestSuite` target in the simulator, which is a very simple app that will create an SWWebView and point it at `localhost:4567`.
 In order to run the test suite, go to `SWWebView/js-src` in the terminal and type `npm run test-watch`, which will transpile the JS and start a web server.
 You can also load `localhost:4567` in Chrome or Firefox to verify that the tests pass in all environments.

 ## Contributing